 17. Save money with Honey

 Honey is a free browser extension that atomically finds and applies coupon codes at checkout when shopping online.
-If you’re looking for a quick and easy way to save money, this can be a great option.
+If you’re looking for a quick and easy way to save money on a tight budget, this can be a great option.

 Pretty awesome right?
 I love Honey and have been using it for the past year to save money when shopping online.